10 Essential Questions to Ask a Fiduciary Financial Advisor During Your Free Intro Call

 “How do you avoid platform incentives influencing your fund selection?”

-If they hesitate, move on.
+If they hesitate, deflect, or rely on phrases like “trust me,” move on.

 3. “What will the first 90 days of working together look like?”